-Yassine is one of a number of ultra distance runners who are vegan and we asked him about some of the people like Scott Jurek, Rich Roll, Catra Corbett and Brendan Brazier.
-He felt that energy and recovery rates may be positively affected by a plant based diet.
+Yassine is one of a number of ultra distance runners who are vegan (see more here).
+We asked him about some of the people like Scott Jurek, Rich Roll, Catra Corbett and Brendan Brazier.
+Yassine believes energy and recovery rates may be positively affected by a plant based diet.

 “I think more and more endurance athletes are realizing that it is not necessary to consume animal products in order to excel, and in fact are shown many benefits such as speedy recovery and more energy (that has been the experience with me).
 Many of the aforementioned vegan athletes inspired me to give it a try and I appreciate all the work they have done in this area.”

 Yassine continues to train and will be participating in more of the tough events that the ultramarathon world offers.